calonso88/tt07_alu_74181/docs/info.md

 SPI Slave peripheral implementation supports all 4 SPI modes of operation.
 8 Configurable (Read/Write) registers.
 8 Status (Read only) registers.

-SPI IOs mapped to interface SPI1 GPIOs 24 to 27.
+RP2040 SPI1 is used to communicate with the device.
+Map SPI1 IOs to GPIOs 24 to 27.

 ## Limitations on SPI:
  - Single register access per SPI transaction.